 only 14% of men would like to prioritise child care over paid work

-The Daily Telegraph (11 August 2012) reported on Australian Bureau of Statistics’ figures which suggest that both fathers and mothers would like to work less hours.
+The Daily Telegraph (11 August 2012) reported on Australian Bureau of Statistics’ figures which suggest that both fathers and mothers would like to work fewer hours.
 Even so, 42% of women want to work less to enable them to devote more time to their kids, only 14% of men would like to prioritise child care over paid work.
-Rather, men (about one third of those surveyed) would like to work less so that they can spend more time on socialising or recreation.
-Another 25% of men would like to work less so that they can spend time with their families, but not in order to carry out child care duties.
+Rather, men (about one-third of those surveyed) would like to work less so that they can spend more time on socialising or recreation.
+Another 25% of men would like to work less so that they can spend time with their families, but not in order to carry out childcare duties.

 It is definitely likely that in some cases the man’s desire to spend more time with his children post-separation is motivated by his wish to increase the nights that the children spend with him per year, so as to reduce his child support obligation.
 It is sad, but true in my experience, that both fathers and mothers can be motivated by child support considerations when negotiating parenting arrangements for their children.